BCGS Orchestra: Register HERE

-We have opened enrollment for the Fall 2016 and Spring 2017 semesters.
+We have opened enrollment for the Fall 2017 semester.

 PLEASE ADD QUANTITY OF 1 IN THE PULLDOWN MENU ON THE RIGHT AND ADD TO CHART.
 THEN CLICK ON CHART TOP RIGHT AND CONTINUE TO CHECK OUT IF YOU HAVE ALREADY RENEWED YOUR MEMBERSHIP FOR THE COMING SEASON.
 ALL MEMBERSHIP RUNS OUT IN AUGUST AND NEEDS TO BE RENEWED BEFORE REGISTERING.

 With the year coming to an end and a very successful collaboration with the Baltimore Mandolin Orchestra, the orchestra will take the summer off and then is full steam ahead for the 2017 fall session.
 This session promises to be by far the most exciting semester yet, with many scheduled performances around the greater Baltimore area.

 Once again, our home base will be at the Charlestown Community conveniently located right off the 695 beltway.
 All of our rehearsals will take place there in various classrooms, as well as our final performance which will take place in the awe inspiring Lady of our Angels Chapel.
 Each rehearsal goes from 7:00pm - 9:00pm.